 This has also been researched for a long time Fraunhofer Institute and confirms the influence on human well-being: A correct light source mix supports relaxation as well as performance phases.
 In short: the biorhythm is influenced by light.
 With this knowledge, everyone can consciously do something for their health, the environment and aesthetics.

-Why is that important?
-Our day-night rhythm responds to light, especially melatonia production.
+Our day-night rhythm reacts to light, especially the production of melatonia.
 Brightness acts as a stimulant because it stops the sleep hormone melatonin and releases serotonin.
-This proves that light colors and light intensity influence our mind by controlling our hormone reactions:
+This proves: Light colors and light intensity influence our mind by controlling our hormone reactions:

 - Yellow soothes